ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Phishing as a term is originating from the context of email messages [^12].
 Email technology was new back then, and it enabled efficiently "fish" sensitive information from unsuspicious users.

-It was not designed to take spamming into account, and as result, there are many attempted "fixes", such as DMARC, DKIM and SPF since then to reduce spamming.
+It was not designed to take spamming into account, and as result, there are many attempted "fixes", such as spam filters, blacklists, DMARC, DKIM and SPF since then to reduce spamming.

 Internet Service Providers (ISPs), cloud providers and VPNs often also block outgoing TCP port `25` these days to prevent email spamming.
 The port is used to relay messages from server to server.
 As a result, it is increasingly difficult to send an email directly from your own computer these days.